By Dr Ian C Elliott, Dr Peter Falconer and Susanne Ross

 So why would anyone want to do an MPA?
 Increasingly there is a recognition that private sector management techniques do not always translate into public service environments.
 Different skillsets and different perspectives are needed to transform public services.
 Those with professional experience will likely have significant management skills already.
 Studying an MPA, as opposed to an MBA, can help develop new skills and new perspectives.

 The QMU MPA in Edinburgh is structured around a philosophy of transformational change.
 In designing the curriculum our starting point was to consider what makes public services distinctive – their central role in promoting social justice and equality.
-Modules include ‘Gender and Equality’ and ‘Social Justice and Critical Perspectives on the State’ alongside ‘International Trends in Public Administration’ and ‘Leading Change in Public Services’.
+Modules include ‘Gender and Equality’ alongside ‘International Trends in Public Administration’ and ‘Leading Change in Public Services’.
 Rather than reflect public services, the State and society, this MPA programme aims to shape the public service landscape of tomorrow.

 If that is something you can relate to then this might just be the MPA for you.
 Further information is available in this programme leaflet or at our website.
-For more information contact co-directors Dr Ian C Elliott: email@example.com or Susanne Ross: firstname.lastname@example.org
+For more information contact the MPA Director, Dr Ian C Elliott: email@example.com.

 Dr Ian C Elliott, Senior Lecturer in Business & Public Services, QMU Edinburgh.